1. Environmental compliance

 How do we Know if a Tannery is Environmentally Compliant?

 Multiple 3rd party programs provide transparency on whether a tannery has environmental compliance with government and 3rd party regulations.
-Third party governance programs include the Leather Working Group (LWG), the Higg Index run by the Sustainable Apparel Coalition and the Institute of Public & Environmental Affairs (IPE).
-Brazil has Sustainability Certification to tanneries and the Institute of Quality Certification for the Leather Sector (I.CE.C) operates in Italy.
+Third party governance programs include the Leather Working Group (LWG), Brazil has Sustainability Certification to tanneries and the Institute of Quality Certification for the Leather Sector (I.CE.C) operates in Italy.

 Section 2: Wastewater and Other Waste

 Yes, most tanneries either run their own wastewater treatment plant or send their wastewater to an industrial or municipal run wastewater treatment plant.
 To learn more about the leather industry’s wastewater treatment plants see the UNIDO article on the treatment of tannery effluents together with the IULTCS-IUE recommendations.